Ste-Tis/FileContentSearch/README.md

 fcs.exe [term] -d C:\My\Path\To\Root\
 fcs.exe [term] --dir C:\My\Path\To\Root\
 ```
-If no directory is given, the current active directory in the commandline tool is searched.
+If no directory is given, the currently active directory is searched.

 **Only look into files with given extensions:**
 ```
 fcs.exe [term] -e .py .txt
 fcs.exe [term] -extensions .py .txt
 ```
 Only files with the given extensions are searched.
-Separathe multiple extensions by space.
+Separate multiple extensions by space.

 **Show in which line term appears:**
 ```